animikhaich/animikhaich/README.md

 ![status](https://badge.stateful.com/animikhaich/status.svg)
 ![status](https://badge.stateful.com/animikhaich/dnd.svg)

 👋 Hi there!
 I'm Animikh and I'm a Machine Learning Engineer, who loves to watch Anime and play Video Games.
-I'm a MS in AI student working with Prof. Eshed Ohn-Bar on end-to-end **Autonomous Driving** @ [H2X Lab](https://eshed1.github.io/).
+I'm also a MS in AI student working with Prof. Eshed Ohn-Bar on end-to-end **Autonomous Driving** @ [H2X Lab](https://eshed1.github.io/).

 Before this, I was a Computer Vision Engineer and Lead @ [Wobot.ai](https://wobot.ai/), where I spearheaded the development of a robust Deep Learning tech stack, that powers real-time video analytics across hundreds of cameras worldwide today.